-- critical analysis of alternative approaches to range development and the ability to offer value-driven and logical arguments for judgements. - capacity to engage in informed argument and reasoning, based on a principled defence of personal values, beliefs and practices. - advanced ability to effectively design a daily practise routine for a student appropriate to their development and aspirations.
+- ability to solve complex and unfamiliar problems through the creation of new knowledge and understanding within the field of brass teaching for various stages of development. - critical analysis of alternative approaches to range development and the ability to offer value-driven and logical arguments for judgements. - capacity to engage in informed argument and reasoning, based on a principled defence of personal values, beliefs and practices. - advanced ability to effectively design a daily practise routine for a student appropriate to their development and aspirations.